jrcain-usgs/asc-public-docs/docs/getting-started/contributing/contributing-with-git.md

 ## Branch

+Before making changes, make a new branch with an appropriate name:

+    git checkout -b <branch_name>

+??? tip "Branches, and switching between them"

     A ***branch*** is a version of the codebase within a repository.
 Your cloned repository should come with a default branch, likely called "main", "master", or "dev".

-Before making changes, make a new branch for your contributions with
+    You can switch between branches to work with different versions of the codebase.

+    ```sh
+    # List existing branches
+    git branch

+    # Create a new branch (a copy of the current branch) without switching to it
+    git branch <branch_name>

+    # Switch to another existing branch
+    git checkout <branch_name>

+    # Create a new branch (a copy of the current branch) and switch to it
     git checkout -b <branch_name>

-Running this command will make a copy of the current branch with your new name and switch to it (*check it out*) for you to work on.

-!!! tip

-    You can switch between branches to work with different versions of the codebase.

-    `git checkout <branch_name>` switches to another existing branch.

-    `git branch <branch_name>` creates a new branch without switching to it.
+    ```

-## Git Remotes
+## Remotes

+??? question "What is a Git Remote?"

-A remote is a a copy of a repository hosted online.
+    A remote is an address of a repository hosted online.
+You can pull updates from remotes with git.
+You can also push updates to a remote if you have access permissions.

     When you clone a repository, a remote called ***"origin"*** is added to your local repo, referencing the online repo it was cloned from.

-The first step of keeping your work in sync with the overall project is adding it as a remote:
+    To help keep your work in sync with the upstream project, you should usually add an ***"upstream"*** remote.
+    You can also add other people's forks as remotes if you need to collaborate with them.

+    List your remotes with `git remote -v`.

+    Add a new remote with `git remote add <remote-name> <remote-address>`

+To add an upstream remote:

-1. Go to the upstream repo's page (the original repo you forked yours from earlier).
+1. Go to the upstream repo's GitHub page (the original repo you forked yours from earlier).
-1. Click the "clone" or "code" button.
+1. Click the `Clone` or `Code` button.
 1. Copy the address of the repo.
 1. Run the `git remote add upstream <upstream-repo-address>` command.

-You should now have two remotes, one called ***"origin"***, and one called ***"upstream"***.
-You can list your remotes with `git remote -v`.

 ## Keeping Updated